Who is TBSP?

 Carolyn Stark spent more than thirty years as a classroom teacher and Reading Recovery supervisor in Dyer County and Dyersburg City Schools.
 She was then selected for the TN Dept. of Education’s Exemplary Educator program, working as a consultant in struggling TN schools, before joining the West TBSP team.
 Carolyn is a Tier I trainer and is in charge of data collection and analysis.
 She earned her Master’s degree from UT Martin in Education Leadership and an Education Specialist degree from the University of Arkansas in Reading.

 Shelby Cook (Site Consultant)

 Shelby Cook is a Licensed School Social Worker and Licensed Master Social Worker.
 She has worked with children and families in underserved communities through community mental and behavioral health agencies and the public school system.
 Shelby first joined the West TBSP team in 2016 as a graduate assistant.
 Upon receiving her Master’s Degree in Social Work in 2017, she joined the team as a Site Consultant.
-Shelby’s work focuses uniquely on enhancing family and community engagement, mental health integration, and cultural responsiveness within the RTI²-B framework.
+Shelby’s work focuses uniquely on family and community engagement, mental health integration, and cultural responsiveness within the RTI²-B framework.
 She is also happy to serve as the Tier 3 trainer.

 Sandra Harper (Site Consultant)